bmorri12/CS-103/hw9/explanation.md

 1. Map: iterating through every member of every group, emiting one call each time.
 (So, a group with 20 members emits 20 times.)
 2. Reduce: combine multiple emissions (ie. a user in multiple groups) into a single entry
 3. Finalize: standardize the object, primarily for cases where a user is only in one group (and hence reduce was never called).

+Note: this is extracted from larger project I'm writing: https://github.com/nyuadsg/passport